tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Week 4 - Conceptual Data Modelling and Logical Modelling.md

 title: Step 4: 1:N Relationships
 collapse: open

-For each binary 1 TO N Relationship identify the relations that represent the participating entity at the N (i.e many) side of the relationship.
-Include as the foreign key in the relation that holds the N side, the primary key of the other entity (that holds the 1 side)
+- For each **binary 1:N** relationship, identify the relations that represent the participating entity at the N (i.e many) side of the relationship.
+- Include as the foreign key in the relation that holds the N side, the primary key of the other entity (that holds the 1 side)
 ![](Attachments/image%20(3).png)

 ```